bast/help-with-supercomputers/talk.md

 # Motivation

-## This talk is about <support@metacenter.no> and how to use it well
+## This talk is about writing support requests so that you get quick and useful answers

-(or replace this email since the points are hopefully valid also for other computing centers)

 ### Hopefully this is a useful guide
-### Hopefully it does not come across as "do this, don't do this"
+### Hopefully it does not come across as "do this, don't do that"

 ---